caioiglesias/Brooklyn/README.md

 Brooklyn is written in Swift, which requires OS X Mavericks (10.9) or above.

+## Troubleshooting 🔨

+#### Double clicking or trying to open the downloaded file doesn't do anything
+- Repeat the installation steps, but make sure you download the file with Safari.

 ## Contributing  🙌

 Feel free to contribute to this project by providing [ideas](https://github.com/pedrommcarrasco/Brooklyn/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) or opening [pull requests](https://github.com/pedrommcarrasco/Brooklyn/pulls?q=is%3Apr+is%3Aopen+sort%3Aupdated-desc) with new features or solving an existing issue.